2029 Asian Winter Games

-The 2029 Asian Winter Games (دورة الألعاب الآسيوية الشتوية 2029), officially known as the 10th Asian Winter Games and commonly known as Neom 2029 (نيوم 2029), will be the tenth edition of the Asian Winter Games, a pan-Asian winter multi-sport event to be held in the winter of 2029 in Neom, Saudi Arabia.
+The 2029 Asian Winter Games (2029 жылғы қысқы Азия ойындары; officially known as the 10th Asian Winter Games, and commonly known as Almaty 2029 (Алматы 2029), will be the tenth edition of the Asian Winter Games, a pan-Asian winter multi-sport event to be held in Almaty, Kazakhstan.

-Neom was elected as the host city at the 41st OCA General Assembly on 4 October 2022 in Phnom Penh, Cambodia.
-This will be the first Asian Winter Games held in Saudi Arabia, as well as in the Arabian Peninsula.
-It will also be the first-ever winter sporting event held in an Arabic-speaking country.
+Bidding process

-Development and preparations
+Saudi Arabia's planned city of Neom was originally elected as the host city at the 41st OCA General Assembly on 4 October 2022 in Phnom Penh, Cambodia.
+This would have been the first Asian Winter Games held in Saudi Arabia, as well as in the Arabian Peninsula, and an Arabic-speaking country.
+According to the original plan, events would have taken place in Trojena, a mountain tourism destination under construction in Neom.
+Trojena was expected to become the first major outdoor skiing destination in the Arabian Peninsula upon its originally scheduled completion in 2026.
+Trojena's ski village, as well as indoor venues for the ice sports, would have been used.
+The final program for the Games had not yet been decided, but it was expected for Neom to have at least 47 medal events.
+However, on 24 January 2026, the Olympic Council of Asia announced that the Games would be postponed to a later date which was to be announced in due course.

-The Games sports will take place in Trojena, a mountain tourism destination under construction in Neom.
-Trojena is expected to become the first major outdoor skiing destination in the Arabian Peninsula upon scheduled completion in 2026.
-Trojena's ski village, as well as indoor venues for the ice sports, could be used.
-The final program for the Games has not yet been decided, but is expected to have at least 47 finals planned.
+On 2 February 2026, the Olympic Council of Asia announced that the Games would be held in Almaty, Kazakhstan.
+The OCA and the government of Kazakhstan signed the hosting contract on 5 February in Milan, Italy, one day before the start of the 2026 Winter Olympics.
+Almaty previously hosted the 2011 Asian Winter Games with the capital Astana, the 2017 Winter Universiade by itself, as well as bidding for the 2022 Winter Olympics, which it lost to Beijing, China.

 Concerns and controversies

-Selection of Neom as host
+Selection of Neom as original host

-Amidst increasing global-warming concerns, the option for the host city of the games raised multiple issues ranging from the high temperatures in the desert, the energy impacts and detour of local water resources to the construction of artificial ski slopes from scratch.
+Amidst increasing global-warming concerns, the selection of Neom as the host city of the Games raised multiple issues ranging from the high temperatures in the desert, the energy impacts and detour of local water resources to the construction of artificial ski slopes from scratch.
 Raphael Le Magoariec, a political scientist and specialist in the geopolitics of sports in the Persian Gulf region, said that Riyadh "mainly wants to promote Neom its city of the future."
 FIS secretary general Michel Vion expressed surprise at the decision of the Olympic Council of Asia, and Olympic downhill silver medalist Johan Clarey said, “it is awful for our sport."